Boards of Canada: Early years (1986–1996)

 Their first known release was Catalog 3, in 1987 on cassette tape, on the brothers' own label, Music70, while Boards of Canada was still a band (it was later re-pressed in 1997 on CD on the same label).
-By 1989, the band had been reduced to Mike and Marcus, and they released Acid Memories in the same year.
+By 1989, the band had been reduced to three core members, Mike, Marcus and Chris Horne.
+Later in 1989, the band released Acid Memories.
 Both albums have only been heard by the band's friends and family, except for a 24-second excerpt of "Duffy", released on the EHX website in the late 1990s.
 Acid Memories is the only early album the brothers have mentioned in interviews.
+With various collaborators, Mike, Marcus and Chris created their own studio.
+The trio began performing on occasional outdoor happenings, playing tapes of different recordings including television themes with reversed vocal messages mixed over the music, combining it with visual media, using projections, films and monitors.

+From 1992 to 1994, Boards of Canada participated in different small musical and visual projects, while the band's collective "Hexagon Sun" began regular "Redmoon" nights at a ruin near their own studio in Scotland.
+In the summer of 1995 the band and their friends officially named their studio in the Pentland Hills “Hexagon Sun”, and the collective have continued their work on recordings, films and gatherings from this location.
+Since that time every year in the spring and summer Hexagon Sun hosted various small rural music gatherings.

-Later, in the early 1990s, the band had a number of collaborations and the band put on small shows among the Hexagon Sun collective, along with the releases of albums Play By Numbers and Hooper Bay, both in 1994, which, similarly to Acid Memories, were only released to friends and family and had sub-1 minute excerpts of two songs ("Wouldn't You Like To Be Free" from Play By Numbers and "Circle" from Hooper Bay) released from both albums on the EHX website.
+During that time, Boards of Canada released Play By Numbers and Hooper Bay, both in 1994, which, similarly to Acid Memories, were only released to friends and family and had sub-1 minute excerpts of two songs ("Wouldn't You Like To Be Free" from Play By Numbers and "Circle" from Hooper Bay) released from both albums on the EHX website.

+Boards of Canada self-financed the limited release of the Twoism in August 1995, which became the bands first public release, available outside the band's own circle of friends.
+Later, in early 1996, Chris Horne departed, and Boards of Canada became a duo of brothers Mike Sandison and Marcus Eoin.

-The duo self-financed the limited release of the Twoism EP in 1995.
-After a copy was sent to Sean Booth of Autechre, Booth suggested contacting Skam Records, leading to the release of Hi Scores in 1996 on the label.
+Some time later, after a copy of Twoism was sent to Sean Booth of Autechre, Booth suggested the remaining duo contacting Skam Records, leading to the release of Hi Scores in 1996 on the label.
 In the same year of the release of Hi Scores, the duo released Boc Maxima through Music70 with limited distribution.

+Boards of Canada brought their full live show including Super-8 and video visuals when they played alongside Autechre, Panasonic and Cylob in London in July 1996.